TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

   <img src="/imgs/placeholder.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-To open a particle list, select <kbd>Open List</kbd>, chose your list (it needs to be a RELION5 particle list), and this window will pop-up.
-Click on custom and select the tomogram, it will adapt the dimensions.
+To open a particle list, select <kbd>Open List</kbd>, choose your list (it needs to be a RELION5 particle list), and this window will pop up.
+Click on custom and select the tomogram, and it will adapt the dimensions.

 <a href="/imgs/38_artiax4.JPG" data-lightbox="image-gallery">
   <img src="/imgs/38_artiax4.JPG" alt="Processing Workflow" style="width:60%;">